The Origin of Life

 If you give the liquid a slight spin then a vortex forms - and the liquid comes out much more rapidly.

-In my experiments, creating such a vortex reduced total drainage times by a factor of three - representing a large rise in the rate of entropy increase.
+In my experiments, creating such a vortex reduced total drainage times by a factor of three - representing a substantial rise in the rate of entropy increase after a slight perturbation has introduced a self-organising system into the bottle.

 Expand this node